The 11 Best Microphones for YouTube Vlogging 2018

 But the biggest change is that it has 2 XLR/TRS inputs, which are required by most studio microphones and instruments.
 However, the microphones I recommend here don’t need this kind of input, so it’s only something you’ll need if you want to get more serious about sound.

-Most vloggers will find the H1 good enough, but if you want to push things to the maximum, you’ll want to get the H4n Pro in its 2016 version.
+Most vloggers will find the H1 good enough, but if you want to push things to the maximum, you’ll want to get the H4n Pro.

 The Best Vlogging Microphone to Connect to Your Smartphone